vdeminstitute/vdemdata/README.md

-An R package to load, explore and work with the most recent V-Dem (Varieties of Democracy) dataset.
+An R package to load, explore and work with the most recent V-Dem (Varieties of Democracy) dataset (v10).

 ## V-Dem: Global Standards, Local Knowledge ##